Student Handbook

 These and most other fees can be paid online using schoolsales.nsd.org.
 There is a $1.95 convenience fee per transaction.
 Cards accepted are American Express, VISA, MasterCard.

-To access school sales, parents need to have a Parent Assist log-in available from Counseling Office Manager 408-7019.
+To access school sales, parents need to have a Touch Base log-in.
+Contact Counseling Office Manager 408-7019 for assistance.

 LUNCH PROGRAMS